kkyon/botflow/README.rst

 More about Botflow
 ===============

+Data-
-Data-driven programming is typically applied to streams of structured data for filtering, transforming, aggregating (such as computing statistics), or calling other programs.
+programming is typically applied to streams of structured data for filtering, transforming, aggregating (such as computing statistics), or calling other programs.

-Botflow has a few basic concepts to implement Data-driven programming .
+Botflow has a few basic concepts to implement Dataflow programming .

 - **Source**
         It is feed stream data to the pipe.